EmixamPP/linux-enable-ir-emitter/README.md

 4. Run `sudo systemctl enable --now enable-ir-emitter` to launch the script each time the system is opened.

 ## Issues
-- If you had used `chicony-ir-toggle` before, and when opening the system, the systemd service won't start: use the [@supdrewin](https://github.com/supdrewin) script to clean the installation: `bash cleaner reinstall`.
+- If you had used `chicony-ir-toggle` before, and when opening the system, the systemd service won't start: use the [@supdrewin](https://github.com/supdrewin) script to clean the installation: `bash cleaner repair`.
 Which will uninstall `chicony-ir-toggle` and run my automatic installation script.
 - At startup, if you have the error `Unable to open a file descriptor for /dev/videoX` [@m4rtins](https://github.com/m4rtins) found a solution for this problem.
 Take a look at issue [#1](https://github.com/EmixamPP/linux-enable-ir-emitter/issues/1).

 ## Note